Rosa Luxemburg: Imprisonment and writings

-From prison, she also continued her political work, smuggling out articles and pamphlets that became the theoretical touchstones of the Spartacus League.
-The most famous of these was the Junius Pamphlet (officially The Crisis of Social Democracy), written in 1915 and illegally distributed in 1916.
-Considered the ideological foundation of the Spartacus League, it delivered a devastating analysis of the war as an imperialist conflict for which all sides were responsible and a searing indictment of the SPD's betrayal.
-The central idea of the pamphlet—to use the crisis of war to hasten the revolution—drew on the 1907 resolution of the Second International which Luxemburg herself had co-authored.
+Luxemburg spent most of the war in prison.
+On 18 February 1915, she was arrested to serve the one-year sentence from her 1914 Frankfurt trial.
+During this imprisonment in the Barnimstrasse women's prison in Berlin, she wrote The Crisis of Social Democracy, which became known as the Junius Pamphlet after the pseudonym she used.
+Considered the ideological foundation of the Spartacus League, it delivered a devastating analysis of the war as an imperialist conflict for which all sides were responsible, and a searing indictment of the SPD's betrayal.
+The central idea of the pamphlet—to use the crisis of war to hasten the revolution—drew on the 1907 resolution of the Second International, which Luxemburg herself had co-authored.
 She argued that in the age of imperialism, national wars of defence were no longer possible and that the only alternative for the proletariat was international class struggle against the war, summed up in the slogan "socialism or barbarism".
 This phrase marked a definitive break from revolutionary fatalism by explicitly posing socialism not as an inevitability but as an objective historical possibility.
 This established an "open" view of history in which the outcome depended on the conscious action of the proletariat.